 Adjusted EBITDAX: is a non-IFRS financial measure which does not have a standardised meaning prescribed by IFRS.
 This non-IFRS financial measure is included because management uses the information to analyse the financial performance of the Company.
-Adjusted EBITDAX is calculated by adjusting Profit (loss) for the year before other items as reported under IFRS to exclude the effects of Other income, exploration, SRB, finance income and expenses, transaction costs, and DD&A, restructuring and other costs, and certain noncash items (such as impairments, foreign exchange, unrealised risk management contracts, reassessment of contingent consideration, and share-based compensation) and gains or losses arising from the disposal of capital assets.
+Adjusted EBITDAX is a non-IFRS and non-standardised variant of EBITDAX, adjusted to remove non-cash items as well as certain non-recurring costs including severance payments and other one-off items in relation to the Company's recent acquisitions.
+Adjusted EBITDAX is calculated by adjusting profit (loss) for the year before other items as reported under IFRS to exclude the effects of other income, exploration, SRB, finance income and expenses, transaction costs, and depletion, depreciation & amortisation ("DD&A"), restructuring and other costs, and certain non-cash items (such as impairments, foreign exchange, unrealised risk management contracts, reassessment of contingent consideration, and share-based compensation) and gains or losses arising from the disposal of capital assets.
 In addition, other unusual or non-recurring items are excluded from Adjusted EBITDAX, as they are not indicative of the underlying financial performance of the Company.

 Three months ended

-December 31, December 31,

-\$'000 2023 2022
+\$'000 March 31, 2024 March 31, 2023

-Profit (loss) for the period before other items 48,128 (7,853)
+Profit (loss) for the period before other items 27,104 (12,077)

-Other income (5,058) (106)
+Other income (2,069) (63)

-Exploration 785 -
+Exploration 2,196 41

-Special remuneratory benefit (SRB) 6,292 -
+Special remuneratory benefit (SRB) - (53)

-Net change in contingent consideration (905) -

-Impairment on E&E asset 1 -

-Impairment loss on receivable - -

-Transaction costs - 763
+Transaction costs - 829

-Finance costs 8,789 1,042
+Finance costs 6,516 1,944

-Depletion and depreciation 31,375 18
+Depletion and depreciation 47,596 113

-Foreign exchange loss (gain) (134) 643
+Foreign exchange loss (gain) 332 979

-Reversal of loss on inventory due to decline in resale value associate with Wassana (1) 6,157 -
+Reversal of loss on inventory due to decline in resale value associate with Wassana field (1) 6,157 -

-Shared-based compensation and others 936 191
+Shared-based compensation and others 889 572

-Other non-recurring G&A costs (1)(2) 313 -
+Other non-recurring G&A costs (1)(2) - 560

-Adjusted EBITDAX 96,679 (5,302)
+Adjusted EBITDAX 88,721 (7,155)